We strive to

 Funded opportunities are generally for PhD students, though funding for MS students may occasionally be available

-I am happy to advise seriously interested students on fellowship applications (see the Mentoring page), it my bandwidth allows
+I am happy to advise students interested in joining our group on fellowship applications (see the Mentoring page), if my schedule allows

 Prospective students

-You should apply for the GT AE MS or PhD program, with "Aeroelasticity and Structural Dynamics" as your primary area of interest.
+You should apply for the GT AE MS or PhD program, with "Aeroelasticity and Structural Dynamics" among your areas of interest.

 If you apply for our MS program, please indicate whether you are interested in completing an MS Thesis.